dburian/notes/hifigan.md

     - 4, (2x upsample)
     - in total this means 256x upsampling, which corresponds to having 256 tokens
-    - meaning the hop size of the generated mel-spectogram must be 256
+    - meaning the hop size of the generated mel-spectrogram must be 256
 - 3 ResBlocks all with the same dilatations, but different kernel sizes
     - kernel sizes were 3, 7, 11
 - 6 repetitions of activation + Convolution inside each ResBlock